OliverSpeir/cookie-stand-admin/README.md

 - Cookie Stand Admin Page
     - built from create-next-app --javascript
     - styled with tailwindCSS
-    - connected to django api
+    - connected to django rest framework api
-    - uses jwt
+    - uses jwt for authorization
+    - deployed on vercel

 ### Setup